jcv12/John-Vayianos/README.md

 Full Stack Software Engineer
 ------------------------

-I've been coding since I was in elementary school and want to show my skills to the world
+I've been coding since I was in little and want to show my skills to the world

 * 🌍  I'm based in Florida
 * 🖥️  See my portfolio at [My Portfolio](https://jcv12.github.io/Portfolio/)